 Ingredients

-- 1/4 cup celery, diced into size of rice grains (you can use a grating disc in your food processor for this)
+- ¼ cup celery, diced into size of rice grains (you can use a grating disc in your food processor for this) (25g)

 Instructions

-- Melt 1/4 cup butter in a heavy bottomed stock pan over medium heat.
-Add 1/4 cup chopped celery + 1/4 tsp celery salt + 1/2 tsp sea salt + 1/4-1/2 tsp pepper and saute until celery is beginning to soften, stirring occasionally — about 5 to 7 minutes.
+- Melt the butter in a heavy-bottomed stock pan over medium heat.
+Add the diced celery, celery salt, sea salt, and pepper.
+Sauté until the celery begins to soften, stirring occasionally — about 5 to 7 minutes.

-- Add 1/4 cup flour to pan and stir to coat.
-Allow to cook for 1 additional minute.
+- Add the flour to the pan and stir to coat.
+Cook for 1 additional minute.

-- Add 1/2 cup milk and 1/2 cup broth, whisking to incorporate flour and liquid.
-Bring to a boil and whisk well until mixture is quite thick–anywhere from 2 to 5 minutes.
-Remove soup from heat and enjoy as is, or use in your favorite recipe!
+- Add milk and broth, whisking to incorporate the flour into the liquid.
+Bring to a boil and whisk well until the mixture is quite thick – anywhere from 2 to 5 minutes.
+Remove the soup from the heat and enjoy it as is, or use it in your favorite recipes!

 Notes